 - Pros: Biotin is widely available over the counter, and may treat biotin deficiency.

 - Cons: There’s not enough evidence that it helps with thinning hair.

 If you eat a balanced diet, it’s unlikely that you’re low in biotin.
 However, supplemental forms of biotin have been on the rise in recent years, thanks in part to marketers promising more energy and better hair growth with such products.

 While biotin helps break down enzymes in your body, there’s little evidence that it can help with thinning hair.

-You shouldn’t take biotin if you take vitamin B-5 supplements — when taken together, these can reduce the efficacy of one another.
+You shouldn’t take biotin if you take vitamin B5 supplements.
+When taken together, they can reduce the efficacy of one another.

 7. Omega-3 and omega-6 fatty acids

 - Pros: These fatty acids help fight inflammation, and these supplements are available over the counter.

 Omega-3 helps your body fight inflammation, an underlying cause of numerous conditions.
 Premature hair loss may also be related to inflammation.

 Omega-6, on the other hand, is important for overall skin health, which might benefit the scalp.